nakov/ShortURL/README.md

 ## App Details

 The app is based on Node.js + Express.js + Pug.
-It has no database and app data is not persistent!
+ - It has **no database** and app data is not persistent!

+Demo:
-Web app live demo: https://shorturl.nakov.repl.co RESTful API live demo: https://shorturl.nakov.repl.co/api Play with the code at: https://repl.it/@nakov/shorturl
+ - Web app live demo: https://shorturl.nakov.repl.co
+ - RESTful API live demo: https://shorturl.nakov.repl.co/api
+ - Play with the code at: https://repl.it/@nakov/shorturl

 ## RESTful API
 The following endpoints are supported: